xuchen66/sphinx-emdocs/source/fasttomo.rst

 on the side without any binning.
 For a non-K2/K3 camera, one can modify the script easily to `ReduceImage` for R shot after saving and store that in the reference buffer.

-2. The same idea and method can be also applied to a FISE collection, provided the frames from each tilt can be grabbed and available for scripting.
+2. The same idea and method should be also applied to a FISE collection, provided the frames from each tilt can be grabbed and available for scripting.

 3. A single, long exposure with shutter opening and closing during tilting series saves time for startup delay and returning time,